-2.1.1.2 State the four main routes of absorption of SACT for staff when handling SACT.
+2.1.1.2 List below the four most common routes of which you are at risk of contamination / absorption of SACT.
 (HSE 2017; Department of Health and Human Services 2004)

 2.1.1.3 Identify tasks when a clinician could be potentially exposed to cytotoxic agents.
 Please tick any that apply.
 (Local Chemotherapy/SACT Treatment Policy; Department of Health and Human Services 2004)